EYO-07/QtRogueLike/README.md

 ## Gameplay
 1. A,W,S,D, UP, DOWN : Moves the Character
+2. W, UP : Melee Attack
-2. LEFT, RIGHT : Rotates de Camera
+3. LEFT, RIGHT : Rotates de Camera
-3. R : Use whetstone to repair weapons
+4. R : Use whetstone to repair weapons
-4. E : Eat the first food in inventory
+5. E : Eat the first food in inventory
-5. C : Interact with stairs
+6. C : Interact with stairs
-6. F, CTRL, END : Special Skills which you gain surviving on day count.
+7. F, CTRL, END : Special Skills which you gain surviving on day count.
-7. SPACE : Rest
+8. SPACE : Rest
-8. G : Get items on the floor
+9. G : Get items on the floor
-9. J, I : Open User Interfaces.
+10. J, I : Open User Interfaces.
 J is for Journal, you can press N to take a quick note and a register your position.
-10. F5, F6 : Save the game in slots 1 and 2 respectively
+11. F5, F6 : Save the game in slots 1 and 2 respectively
-11. F7, F8 : Load the game in slots 1 and 2 respectively
+12. F7, F8 : Load the game in slots 1 and 2 respectively
-12. F9 : New Game
+13. F9 : New Game
-13. M, -, = : Music Controls
+14. M, -, = : Music Controls
-14. Esc : Main Menu
+15. Esc : Main Menu
-15. X : Skill Menu
+16. X : Skill Menu
-16. Alt+ARROW_KEY : Move the main window
+17. Alt+ARROW_KEY : Move the main window

 This game was designed to be difficult and with no leveling system, the items, strategies and the skills will help defeat powerful foes.
 Choose your opponent carefully.